 The average cost of a funeral in the United States in 2022 is over $8,100.

-Extra services increase the bottom line, so the actual cost of a funeral can be much higher.
+Extra services increase the bottom line, so the cost of a funeral can be much higher.
 Loved ones should not overspend out of grief and remorse.

 A competent funeral director will not try to upsell the bereaved family to raise the costs.
 He should engage in a frank discussion regarding the budget.
 The funeral consultant will make suggestions for keeping costs low and offer payment options so that they can make an informed decision.

-Paying for the funeral is an important issue for both the family and the funeral home.
+Paying for the funeral is an important issue for the family and the funeral home.
 The deceased may have prepaid some of the costs or purchased life insurance to cover them; they are always services that cannot be determined until after death.
 These include:

 - Ambulance transport of the body to the funeral home